Middle School Math Teacher

 B.S.
 Liberty University

-Candice Jarden has been with VBFS since July, 2019.
-She has 11 years of independent school experience, of which 8 of them are specifically at Quaker schools.
-She has a passion for Quaker education and the play-based, experiential learning model at VBFS.
-Her daughter, Charleston, is enrolled at VBFS in the Kindergarten class!
+Candice Jarden joined VBFS in July 2019.
+She has 12 years of independent school experience, of which 9 of them are specifically at Quaker schools.
+She has a passion for Quaker education and the project-based, experiential learning model at VBFS.
+Candice enjoys coming to school everyday, where she sees her daughter, Charleston, grow as a student and a community citizen.
+Charleston is currently enrolled at VBFS in first grade.
+Candice initially had plans to begin a law career, but joined her first independent school in Maryland at The Salisbury School, and fell in love with the students, faculty and community!
+From there she went on to Cambridge Friends School in Cambridge, MA and has now planted roots in Virginia Beach when she joined Friends School.
 As the Assistant Head of School and Chief Financial Officer, Candice manages the finances, human resources, facilities and enrollment at Friends.
 She is an accomplished independent school administrator, guiding three schools through strategic planning and accreditation processes, along with detailed financial and enrollment management skills.

 Early and Lower School Spanish Teacher